 As soon as we entered the church atrium, one reveler with a giant glass jug of homemade mezcal and cups spotting us, flashed us a huge smile, and quickly handed us drinks.
 As if he was embarrassed that no one had offered us one sooner.

 After that, we had at least 2 other people hand us shots of various libations, including the deliciously fruity one featured below.

-To see the biggest comparsa of them all, be sure to arrive in Oaxaca the Sunday before Day of the Dead.
-That’s when the Day of the Dead Parade (Magna Comparsa) took place last time we went.
-It was about 2 hours worth of non-stop, jaw-dropping costumes, musical bands, giant paper mache puppets, and fireworks.
+To see the biggest comparsa of them all, be sure to arrive in Oaxaca the Sunday before the Day of the Dead.
+That’s when the Day of the Dead Parade (Magna Comparsa) took place the last time we went.
+It was about 2 hours’ worth of non-stop, jaw-dropping costumes, musical bands, giant paper mache puppets, and fireworks.

-The Day of the Dead parade usually takes places along Calzada Porfirio Diaz all the way to Casa de la Cultura Oaxaqueña.
+The Day of the Dead parade usually takes place along Calzada Porfirio Diaz all the way to Casa de la Cultura Oaxaqueña.